Two Simple Ways to Journal, Constructively.

 If you are anything like me, you have a million and one ideas going through your mind.
 And one of the best ways to consolidate your ways is through a journal.
-Journaling is your best business asset to building and growing a successful business.
-But the way you manage your personal journal should be a little different than your business journal.
-And to help you maximize your productivity, I want to share with you two simple ways to journal, constructively.
+This is your best business asset to building and growing a successful business.

 Journaling is your best business asset

 Your journal is your best asset because if will help you to brainstorm and create new ideas.
 You cannot afford not to maintain a journal.
 In addition, a business journal will help you maintain a historic log of key events in your business.
-You use it to write down what’s going good and bad.
-Learning from your history will help you to make better decisions in the future.

 Do not lie to yourself that you are too busy.
 Another myth is that somehow you will be able to remember everything.
 Few people have photographic memory.
 Moreover, your business needs to have clarity and focus.
-Journaling will help you to discern whether or not you have sound logic behind your business decisions.

-You will not be alone in journaling.
-There are numerous examples of entrepreneurs who maintained a business log.
 Thomas Edison was a prolific note-taker, leaving behind more than 5 million pages at the time of his death in 1931.
 The notebooks, roughly 6×9 inches and averaging 285 pages each, record in minute detail everything from his business dealings to ideas for future inventions and patents.

 You can read more about Thomas Edison and other famous entrepreneurs here.